samgutentag/samgutentag.github.io/docs/_posts/2019-12-18-raspberrypi-vnc-with-macos-screen-sharing.md

 ## The Problem

-Nearly everytime I have setup a new Raspberry Pi and attempted to use the native Screen Sharing app to control them over VNC with my MacBook the first time I am treated to an Error Message reading:
+Nearly every time I have set up a new Raspberry Pi and attempted to use the native Screen Sharing app to control them over VNC with my MacBook the first time I am treated to an Error Message reading:

 ```
 The software on the remote computer appears to be